markbrents/MarksLauncher/README.md

 This data is used to create the group buttons you see along the bottom of your screen.
 Clicking on a group reveals the links in that group.

 ## Known Issues
++ When you exit the program, it doesn't free up the space at the bottom of the screen.
-The name.
++ The name.
 I couldn't really come up with a good one.
 I'm open to suggestions for a better one.